 Choline-based nootropic supplements offer a workaround for this dilemma.

 It’s sold as a memory supplement throughout much of the world, but in Europe it’s also used as a prescription medication for Alzheimer’s.
 (72)

 Another cholinergic nootropic is citicoline.

-Upon ingestion, it converts to choline and uridine (also sold on its own as a nootropic).
+Upon ingestion, it converts to choline and uridine, which is also sold on its own as a nootropic.

 Citicoline naturally occurs as a building block of healthy brain cell membranes.
 (73)

 It raises levels of several important neurotransmitters, including acetylcholine and dopamine.
 (74)

-Citicoline increases blood flow to the brain and mental energy by increasing the activity of brain cell mitochondria, powerhouses of the cell.
+Citicoline increases blood flow to the brain and mental energy by increasing the activity of brain cell mitochondria, energy production centers of the cell.

-This type of nootropics is comprised of synthetic drugs — no claims are made about being nature-based.
+Nootropic drugs are man-made and no claims are made about being nature-based.

-You won’t find them at your health food store, online vitamin shop, or even Amazon.
+You won’t find them at your health food store, Amazon, or online vitamin shops.

 They are sold only through websites that specialize in nootropics.